rodydavis/pocketbase-cloudrun/Readme.md

 `pb_data`, `pb_public`, and `pb_hooks` are all directories you might use during development.

-You can upload these directories to your Google Cloud Storage bucket you created earlier and upload the folders to the root.
+You can upload these directories to your Google Cloud Storage bucket you created earlier to the root directory.

 ### Can I use a custom domain?